From the Desks of our Academic Deans

 SOBL programs in Criminal Justice, Economics, Political Science, Psychology, Social Work, and Sociology & Anthropology will provide you with the foundational curriculum to be successful in each of these fields, while also providing the flexibility of a liberal arts degree, allowing you to explore a minor (these are just four housed in SOBL alone: Behavioral Neuroscience, Childhood Studies, Gerontology, and Victimology and Victim Services), a semester in Washington, DC, or a semester abroad.

 Further, our faculty will give you opportunities to expand and apply your knowledge beyond the classroom.
 Working closely with faculty in our Centers and Research Labs gives students an opportunity to explore and learn specialized research techniques.
 Our research opportunities include hands-on tasks in the classroom, in our labs, and with our community partners and involve working with children, working in local or state agencies, studying brain health and lifestyle, and investigating and mitigating the impacts of aging – among many, many more.
 For the forensics-minded, we also offer tracks in both forensic psychology and forensic investigation that boast access to the polygraph lab for coursework and research, a newly remodeled forensic investigations lab, outdoor crime scene lab, and the opportunity to work with faculty in our summer Stockton CSI camp for high school students.
-If you are interested in graduate-level work, check out our time and cost-saving accelerated dual BA/MA program in criminal justice.
+If you are interested in graduate-level work, check out our time and cost-saving accelerated dual BA/MA program in criminal justice as well as our MSW program available as a stand-alone program as well as with advanced standing from our undergraduate social work program.

 Graduates with degrees in social and behavioral sciences are the change-makers of the future.
 From political scientists to economists and anthropologists to psychologists – students in these fields are socially conscious and well-rounded critical thinkers.